 Hostels in Arugam Bay: $7-$16 (book your hostel in Arugam Bay here)

 There are a lot of varying price options for transport.
 It’s not atypical in Sri Lanka to hire a car and driver, which usually runs about $50 per day.
 The driver tends to sleep in the car, or your accommodation of choice will have sleeping quarters for the driver.
 He covers the associated costs though you tend to cover his food when he’s on the clock.
 During my first week there, I split this with a friend who was on a much shorter trip.
 We explored the places the train doesn’t access this way.

-Otherwise, busses are a very cheap option at just a few dollars for a 6-hour ride, though they are typically packed until it’s standing room only.
-People continue to pile in to the point that they get very uncomfortable.
+Otherwise, buses are a very cheap option at just a few dollars for a 6-hour ride, though they are typically packed until it’s standing room only.
+People continue to pile into the point that they get very uncomfortable.
 I rarely came across one with air conditioning.
-Tickets are sold on board and busses leave when full.
+Tickets are sold on board and buses leave when full.